Brighter-bits/AdventOfCode2024/ReadME.md

 Oh god, oh god, it gets exponential.
 What the hell????
 I have a feeling I'll need a smarter solution than brute force...

+After some thinking, it's definitely something to do with recursion.
+Once a stone gets to 0, it follows a set pattern of splitting which doesn't change.
+Although how I would use that I have no clue.

+Actually, just testing with a single 0, barely gets me to 35 blinks.
+Slightly less than halfway.
+There has to be an even better way than just counting the number of zeroes and the index.